ziwenzu/website/content/authors/admin/_index.md

 ---
 # Display name
-title: Zhenxuan Wang
+title: Gary Ziwen Zu

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Ph.D.
-Candidate
+role: Ph.D. student

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Duke University
+- name: University of California, San Diego
   url: https://www.duke.edu/

 # Short bio (displayed in user profile at end of posts)